jeromeludmann/deno-irc/README.md

 An early crash prevents loosing useful informations when the client tries something without success.

+## API

+_Work in progress.
+You can use for the moment the code completion support from your IDE to discover other commands and event names._

 ## Contributing

 _This is a first draft of a contributing section._

-This module is built around two patterns: event driven architecture and plugins.
+This module is mainly built around two patterns:

+- event driven architecture
+- internal plugins

-It involves keeping the core as minimal as possible and delegates implementation of features to small independent parts (which are called plugins).
+It involves keeping the client as minimal as possible (the _core_) and delegates implementation of features to highly cohesive decoupled parts (which are called _plugins_).

-The core contains some internal parts related to main parsers, sockets and event emitter.
-The plugins contain all the extra features built on top of the core client.
+The core contains some internal parts related to IRC protocol, TCP sockets and event system.
+Plugins contain all the extra features built on top of the core client.

 In most of the cases, it is quite handy to add new features using plugins without touching the core.